 We need your support to fund research that helps dogs live longer, healthier lives.

-With fundraising well underway, the Foundation has issued a call for research proposals.
-The Request for Proposals (RFP) is written as a program project and requires a tangible outcome.
-The recipient(s) of these Bloat grants will be expected to deliver something demonstrable so that research on Bloat moves forward in a substantial way.
-Also, the budget for a program project RFP is greater than in individual research grants, allowing investigators to do research that may be cost prohibitive under normal circumstances.
-Grants awarded could be as large as $250,000 and in turn will allow us to make a huge leap forward towards prevention of bloat.
+In January of 2013 the Foundation has issued a call for research proposals.
+The Request for Proposals (RFP) was written as a program project and required a tangible outcome.
+The recipients of these bloat grants are expected to deliver something demonstrable so that research on bloat moves forward in a substantial way.
+Also, the budget this special emphasis RFP is greater than what we typically award for individual research grants, allowing the investigators to do research that may be cost prohibitive under normal circumstances.
+Grants awarded will allow us to make a huge leap forward towards prevention of bloat.

 Champion Bloat Initiative Sponsors ($50,000+):

 Newfoundland Club of America Charitable Trust

 Charter Bloat Initiative Sponsors ($10,000 - $24,999):

 American Black & Tan Coonhound Club

 American German Shepherd Dog Charitable Foundation

 Briard Club of America Health and Education Trust